GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/timers-and-time/index.md

 ![](/gdevelop5/all-features/reset-variable-timer.png)

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [timers on this reference page](/gdevelop5/all-features/timers-and-time/reference/)
+All actions, conditions and expressions are listed in [timers reference page](/gdevelop5/all-features/timers-and-time/reference/).